 - difficulties in determining whether all building permit levy due has been remitted to the Victorian Building Authority (VBA)

 - concerns that some building surveyors are retaining the building permit levy for working capital, contributing to shortfalls in total levy received by the VBA; and

 - delays in the provision of information required by the regulator due to the current monthly reporting system used by building surveyors.

 On 1 July 2019, provisions requiring building surveyors to remit the building permit levy on a monthly basis will be repealed, removing some of the regulatory burden from the industry.
 However, building surveyors will still need to provide the VBA with information relating to prescribed events every month.

-Where can I find more information on the Building Amendment (Enforcement and Other Measures) Act 2017, which outlines the legislative changes commencing on from 1 July 2019?
+Where can I find more information on the legislative changes commencing on 1 July 2019?

 Information on the Building Amendment (Enforcement and Other Measures) Act 2017 is available on the Victorian Legislation and Parliamentary Documents website.

-The VBA has published a summary of the 2019 reforms on our website.
+The VBA has also published a summary of the 2019 reforms on our website.

 How will we be kept informed prior to 1 July 2019?